 In terms of ad spend, only one skywriting company is registered in the 2017 SMI ad agency spend figures, Skysignz, a Christchurch based aviation advertising company.
 According to Scott Keddie from Omnicom Media Group, it represents a puny section of the outdoor sector and adds up to a mere $10,000 of ad spend per year.

 To order an aerial banner tow, clients are expected to fork out roughly $2,000 and for smoke based skywriting it's between $4,000 and $4,500, according to McKenzie.
 He says the additional cost for skywriting comes from the extra resource in generating smoke, the additional preparation and the level of riskiness for pilots carving words in the sky.
 He adds that his company is very careful to adhere to the CAA (Civil Aviation Authority) regulations.

-Asked if there have been any blemishes over his time in the business, McKenzie ensures that he has a 100 percent record thus far: “I am conscious of down-playing the expectation, the last thing I want to do is promise something that isn’t delivered.”
+Asked if there have been any blemishes over his time in the business, McKenzie assures that he has a 100 percent record thus far: “I am conscious of down-playing the expectation, the last thing I want to do is promise something that isn’t delivered.”

 For aerobatic smoke-based skywriters who are at 10,000 feet above the ground, it's not surprising that there are plenty of precautions.
 McKenzie points to the weather as a critical component for skywriters, who rely on calm and clear conditions.

 “The hard part with skywriting is the weather because you have to try and get high.
 What I always say to clients is to 'use it as a support mechanism rather than building a campaign' because it’s just hard work.
 I can’t guarantee it is going to be a good weather day.”